-Just over a month ago, almost to the day, the hubs and I zipped off to Istanbul to celebrate his 30th birthday — and, coincidentally, my 40th country!
-(His was Denmark in the winter, he was on business, I wasn’t invited, rude.)
+Just over a month ago, almost to the day, the hubs and I zipped off for a little intro to Istanbul.
+The plan was to celebrate his 30th birthday — and, coincidentally, my 40th country!
+(His was Denmark in the winter.
+He was on business.
+I wasn’t invited.
+Rude.)

 Clearly, with so many things to celebrate in one little weekend, we had to do it up right.
 We left early on a Wednesday morning and arrived ready to go.
 After a snack and a nap, you know… the important stuff.